Everything About Tri-Merge Credit Reports and How They Work

 How Do Merged Credit Scores Work?

-A tri-merge credit report gives those lenders what they need – a comprehensive overview of a credit applicant using information from three credit reports, instead of one or two credit reports.
+A tri-merge credit report gives lenders a comprehensive overview of a credit applicant using information from three credit reports, instead of just one or two credit reports.

-By combining all three credit scoring formulas and outcomes into a single credit report, creditors can get an expanded and more complete look at a credit applicant’s financial history (including payments and credit usage), based on the information included in the tri-merge credit report.
+Because the credit scoring formulas and outcomes from all three bureaus are combined in the single tri-merge credit report, creditors can get an expanded and more complete look at a credit applicant’s financial history (including payments and credit usage).

 Recommended: Common Credit Report Errors and How to Dispute Them